Partha-dev01/Constitutional-AIOps/docs/CHECKLIST.md

 ## 🚫 Known Blockers

 None - All Phase 4 files are ready.
-Next step is AWS deployment and testing.
+Next step is Jarvis Labs deployment and testing.

+**Note**: AWS g6.xlarge quota requests were submitted but all G-family instances require quota increase approval.
+Jarvis Labs A5000 ($0.49/hr) is the recommended alternative for development.

 ---